 Leaving the State Apartments we have time to visit the gift shop, maybe you’d like your own gold ornament to dazzle your guests at home!

 Now is our chance to visit somewhere famous from more recent history, St Georges chapel.
 Venue for the wedding of Prince Harry and Meghan Markle, but also many more weddings over the years.
 We are aware of its recent use as a working church, but your private guide can tell you much more about this beautiful gothic structure.
-Final resting place for several British Monarchs, mind your step, don’t tread on the tomb of Henry VIII as we make our way around!
+Final resting place for several British Monarchs including our late Queen Elizabeth II, mind your step, don’t tread on the tomb of Henry VIII as we make our way around!

-Before our tour leaves the Windsor Castle grounds, you have a chance to take picture of the Queen’s guards.
+Before our tour leaves the Windsor Castle grounds, you have a chance to take a picture of the Kings’s guards.
 These soldiers in their beautiful uniforms, make sure all is safe within the walls of the Royal residence.

 Back in the town centre, we start our stroll.
 Let’s explore the shortest street in England, it will take only seconds.
 Walking towards the Long Walk we’re treated again to spectacular views of Windsor Castle.
 This 2.64-mile walk is lined mostly with oak trees and still used today by the Royal Family, as they make their way to annual horse racing events at nearby Ascot.